peteroupc/peteroupc.github.io/exporand.md

 4. Call the sub-algorithm; if it returns 1, return 1.
 5. Return 0 with probability _y_/_i_.
 6. Add 1 to _i_ and go to step 4.

+Note, however, that this algorithm converges more and more slowly if the probability `p` approaches 0.
+See the appendix for notes on the convergence of Bernoulli factories.

 The **kthsmallest** method generates the 'k'th smallest 'bitcount'-digit uniform random number out of 'n' of them, is also relied on by this beta sampler.
 It is used when both `a` and `b` are integers, based on the known property that a beta random variable in this case is the `a`th smallest uniform (0, 1) random number out of `a + b - 1` of them (Devroye 1986, p.
 431)<sup>[**(16)**](#Note16)</sup></sup>.